stoleckipawel/LearningEngine/README.md

 ## Overview

 LearningEngine is a DirectX 12 playground engine designed for experimentation and learning.
-It includes a modular engine and sample project (`DX12Toy`) to help you get started with graphics programming.
+It includes a modular engine and sample project (`DX12Toy`)

 ## Getting Started

-### 1. Regenerate Visual Studio Solution
+### Regenerate Visual Studio Solution

 To set up the Visual Studio solution and project files, run: